naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 #### Fun Fact:
 Stephen Kofi Asamoah is a big fun of Animated movies *blush* People close to him are usually surprised because they say he doesn'tlook like someone who's into such movies.He has  seen all Hotel Transilvania, Shrek, Minions, Mona, you name it (lol).

+## About Author:
+Mosimilolu Odunsaya is a cybersecurity senior consultant with experience in IT Audit and IT Security Consulting.
+She has assisted SEC-Listed organisations with various cyber security projects from Security Assessments, Data Privacy Law Implementation, SCADA Assessments, etc. She have also have worked with various clients in various sectors including Oil & Gas Companies, Financial Institutions, Insurance Companies etc.

+One of her goals is bridging the gender gap in cyber security by motivating women to join the Cyber Security Industry.
+She is also available for a chat/discussion if any lady needs it.

+She enjoys travelling and blog about her experience on www.eattechtravel.com.